NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity 3 – Transportation Systems

 Getting around is a huge part of city life.
 From buses and trains to bikes and scooters, transportation systems help people move quickly and efficiently.
 Well-designed transport reduces traffic, lowers pollution, and connects people to work, school, and leisure activities.
-Cities like Tokyo and New York are famous for their extensive subway systems, while others like Amsterdam lead the way in bike-friendly infrastructure.
+Cities like Tokyo, New York, London, and Paris are famous for their extensive subway systems, while others like Amsterdam lead the way in bike-friendly infrastructure.
 A reliable and accessible transportation system is key to making cities feel connected and convenient for everyone.

 How do you usually get around your city, and what would you improve?